skurmus/heatmap_annotations/README.md

-# Allmost All You Wanted to Know About Annotating Seaborn Heatmaps
+# Almost All You Wanted to Know About Annotating Seaborn Heatmaps
 This repo contains a [very heavily commented Jupyter notebook](/AnnotatingHeatmaps.ipynb) that shows how to annotate Seaborn heatmaps extensively.
 Once you read through it, you can make annotated heatmaps like this one:

 ![](/example.png)